open-amt-cloud-toolkit/docs/docs/General/createProfileACM.md

 5. In order to facilitate quick set up,  leave **Generate Random AMT Password** unchecked.

     !!! tip "Production Environment"
         In a production environment, generate a random password for each AMT device to create a stronger, more secure AMT environment.
-However, if opting to use random passwords, be aware of the risks. **If the SQL database is lost or corrupted, all randomly generated credentials will be lost.** There will be no way to login.
+However, if opting to use random    passwords, be aware of the risks. **If the Vault database is lost or corrupted, all randomly generated credentials will be lost.** There will be no way to login.
 The administrator will have to clear the CMOS battery on the managed devices!

 6. Provide a strong **AMT Password**.